 Stake tall or floppy plants.
 Perennials in borders often put on strong lush growth that makes them vulnerable to collapse, especially after heavy rain or strong winds.
 Staking them early in the season will help avoid disaster.
 In particular; tall plants and hybrids with large flowers require additional support.

-Prune many spring-flowering shrubs.
+There are many spring-flowering shrubs that can be pruned now.
 Click here to visit the RHS website guide to pruning early flowering shrubs.

 Pest and disease watch: